Yiming-Zuo/SST2/Notes.md

 - Add tests for tools
 - Need to treat the case where weights is not None and restart_files is not None

+BUG:
+    - the xml files are overwritten when nsteps is reset to 0 (because of dcd format)
+    - the restart nsteps is wrong when nsteps is reset to 0 (because of dcd format)

 ## Paper

 To Do: